Aubreymcfato/newclues/clues_.md

 [33](http://www.cluetrain.com/newclues/#33).
 It's important to notice and cherish the talk, the friendship, the thousand acts of sympathy, kindness, and joy we encounter on the Internet.

 [34](http://www.cluetrain.com/newclues/#34).
-And yet we hear the words "fag" and "nigger" far more on the Net than off.
+And yet we hear the words "fag" and "nigger" far more on La Rete than off.

 [35](http://www.cluetrain.com/newclues/#35).
 Demonization of 'them' — people with looks, languages, opinions, memberships and other groupings we don't understand, like, or tolerate — is worse than ever on the Internet.

 [36](http://www.cluetrain.com/newclues/#36).
 Women in Saudi Arabia can't drive?
-Meanwhile, [half of us](https://medium.com/message/online-and-offline-violence-towards-women-4c854eb591a5) can't speak on the Net without [looking over our shoulders](http://www.theguardian.com/technology/2013/aug/05/twitter-bomb-threats-women).
+Meanwhile, [half of us](https://medium.com/message/online-and-offline-violence-towards-women-4c854eb591a5) can't speak on La Rete without [looking over our shoulders](http://www.theguardian.com/technology/2013/aug/05/twitter-bomb-threats-women).

 [37](http://www.cluetrain.com/newclues/#37).
-Hatred is present on the Net because it's present in the world, but the Net makes it easier to express and to hear.
+Hatred is present on La Rete because it's present in the world, but La Rete makes it easier to express and to hear.

 [38](http://www.cluetrain.com/newclues/#38).
 The solution: If we had a solution, we wouldn't be bothering you with all these damn clues.

 [39](http://www.cluetrain.com/newclues/#39).
-We can say this much: Hatred didn't call the Net into being, but it's holding the Net — and us — back.
+We can say this much: Hatred didn't call La Rete into being, but it's holding La Rete — and us — back.

 [40](http://www.cluetrain.com/newclues/#40).
-Let's at least acknowledge that the Net has values implicit in it.
+Let's at least acknowledge that La Rete has values implicit in it.
 Human values.
+Almeno riconosciamo che la Rete ha i suoi valori impliciti.
+Valori umani.

 [41](http://www.cluetrain.com/newclues/#41).
-Viewed coldly the Net is just technology.
+Viewed coldly La Rete is just technology.
 But it's populated by creatures who are warm with what they care about: their lives, their friends, the world we share.

 [42](http://www.cluetrain.com/newclues/#42).
-The Net offers us a common place where we can be who we are, with others who delight in our differences.
+La Rete offers us a common place where we can be who we are, with others who delight in our differences.

 [43](http://www.cluetrain.com/newclues/#43).
 No one owns that place.
 Everybody can use it.
 Anyone can improve it.